Chunk Compression Scheduling & Automation

 logger = logging.getLogger(__name__)

-"""`chunk` must be the schema-qualified chunk name (cast to regclass),
+"""`chunk` must be the schema-qualified chunk name,

 e.g. '_timescaledb_internal._hyper_1_2_chunk'."""